Saturday, June 30, 2018

 The ribs were Baby Backs and the brisket was already chopped when served.
 I like the brisket still in slice so I can taste and savor the bark.
 Everything is smoked over cherry wood.
 BBQ sauce was served on top of the ribs as well as on side for both dishes.
 First of all the meat was lightly smoked, tender, moist, and delicious.
 The BBQ sauce was lightly spiced, but with a little too much Cumin.
 The BBQ beans were tasty, the coleslaw was absolutely dry with no dressing, the sliced onions and cukes were good, but the cornbread was sweet with no Jalapeno taste or spiciness whatsoever.
 The cornbread was also served covered with a sweet brown sauce.
 Our meat was excellent, but the BBQ sauce, coleslaw, and cornbread were sadly lacking.
 Don't call it Jalapeno Cornbread if there isn't any.
 I remind myself that this is 'northern Q' and they take pride in their own tastes and styles.
 Total cost for our meals with large iced tea was $34.95.
 The service was excellent.

 Overall, we found the Iron Pig Smokehouse to be decent Q. It is a somewhat small venue so arrive early.
 The ribs didn't last, but Barb did bring quite a bit of the brisket home to make a sandwich later with my BBQ Sauce.
-Unfortunately I only rate this a 2 of 5 stars.
+We rate this 3 of 5 stars.

 https://theironpigsmokehouse.com/